BIRDSgroup/MultiPopPred/README.md

 To run MultiPopPred on the provided [example data](https://1drv.ms/f/c/1d2cade3bfb64a9a/EtX4VV-0h1dJrXaW2kA4gWoBQxZX04sE25UcJ6V5jXccNA?e=LCRCHO), the following steps need to be followed:

-1. Download example_data.tar.gz (~50 MB) from the link given above and decompress it using
+1. Download example_data.tar.gz (~50 Mb) from the link given above and decompress it using
    ```
    tar -xvzf example_data.tar.gz
    ```